-Prof. Sakiko Fukuda-Parr, Vice-Chair of United Nations Committee on Development Policy
+Sakiko Fukuda-Parr, Vice-Chair of the Committee for Development Policy

-Progressive fiscal policy is the most important tool that governments have to protect the most vulnerable, not only as a response to economic crisis, but also as a way of ensuring that all sectors of society have equal opportunities and access to services.
-Progressive fiscal policy entails an increasingly higher tax rate for higher-income brackets, while resources are spent with human development and the well-being of all people in mind.
-Providing a social protection floor is possible in all countries, both developed and developing.
-As the ILO's World Social Protection Report 2014-15 illustrates, even the poorest countries in the world can afford to provide a minimal social protection floor if state revenues are invested appropriately.
+25. Progressive fiscal policy is the most important tool that Governments have to protect the most vulnerable, not only as a response to economic crisis but also as a way of ensuring that all sectors of society have equal opportunities and access to services.
+Progressive fiscal policy entails an increasingly higher tax rate for higher income brackets, while resources are spent with human development and the wellbeing of all people in mind.
+Providing a social protection floor is possible in all countries, both developed and developing As illustrated in the World Social Protection Report 2014-15 of the International Labour Organization, even the poorest countries in the world can afford to provide a minimal social protection floor if State revenues are invested appropriately.